Anomaly detection¶

 pip install ydf ucimlrepo scikit-learn umap-learn plotly -U -q

-What is anomaly detection?¶
+What is Anomaly Detection?¶

-# Load libraries
+#@title Load libraries

 import matplotlib.pyplot as plt # For plotting

-import seaborn as sns # For plotting
+import seaborn as sns # For enhanced plotting

-# Disable Pandas warnings
+# Disable a common Pandas warning

 pd.options.mode.chained_assignment = None